MeridianResearch/externalization/tests/early_exit_teacher/README.md

 4. Saving results to JSON and generating HTML visualizations

 The script automatically tests multiple prompts across all configurations and produces comprehensive analysis outputs.

-## How Early Exit Works

-The module uses **KL divergence** between intermediate and final layer outputs to determine when to exit:

-- **Low KL divergence** = High confidence → Safe to exit early
-- **High KL divergence** = Low confidence → Continue to deeper layers
-- **KL factor parameter** controls sensitivity (higher = more conservative)

-Exit decisions are made at predetermined "exitable" layers (e.g., every 5th layer) using a stick-breaking probability process.

 ## Usage Example